50 SQL IDEs and Editors

 Otherwise, in my experience, it behaves pretty much the same as the Professional version.
 You can view the Devart website to see the specific differences between each version.

-Overall, DBForge Professional seems like a complete tool and has a lot of great features for database developer.
+Overall, DBForge Professional seems like a complete tool and has a lot of great features for database developers.
 It’s up there with Toad and PL/SQL Developer as a great paid choice for SQL development tools.
 The Express edition is a great free version, but doesn’t include many of the Pro features which may be useful to you.

 - Great set of features